-Note 7 - Liquidity and Availability of Financial Resources
+Note 8 - Liquidity and Availability of Financial Resources

-The Organization has \$111,731 of financial assets available within one year of the statement of financial position date to meet cash needs for general expenditure consisting of cash and cash equivalents.
-None of the financial assets are subject to donor or other contractual restrictions that make them unavailable for general expenditure within one year of the statement of financial position date with the exception of funds to be used for Organization programs and funds as described in Note 8 below.
-The Organization has a goal to maintain financial assets, which consist of cash and cash equivalents, on hand to meet 60 days of normal operating expenses, which are, on average approximately \$52,000.
+The Organization has \$174,679 of financial assets available within one year of the statement of financial position date to meet cash needs for general expenditure consisting of cash and cash equivalents and accounts receivable.
+None of the financial assets are subject to donor or other contractual restrictions that make them unavailable for general expenditure within one year of the statement of financial position date with the exception of funds to be used for Organization programs and funds as described in Note 2.
+The Organization has a goal to maintain financial assets, which consist of cash and cash equivalents and accounts receivable, on hand to meet 60 days of normal operating expenses, which are, on average approximately \$58,000.
 The Organization has a policy to structure its financial assets to be available as its general expenditures, liabilities, and other obligations come due.